vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

 Tanzu Kubernetes Grid management clusters have an AKO operator installed out of the box during cluster deployment.
 By default, a Tanzu Kubernetes Grid management cluster has a couple of AkoDeploymentConfig created which dictates when and how AKO pods are created in the workload clusters.
 For more information, see [AKO Operator documentation](https://github.com/vmware/load-balancer-and-ingress-services-for-kubernetes/tree/master/ako-operator).

-Each environment configured in NSX Advanced Load Balancer is referred to as a cloud..
+Each environment configured in NSX Advanced Load Balancer is referred to as a cloud.
 Each cloud in NSX Advanced Load Balancer maintains networking and service engine settings.
 The cloud is configured with one or more VIP networks to provide IP addresses to load balancing (L4/L7) virtual services created under that cloud.

-The virtual services can be spanned across multiple service Engines if the associated Service Engine Group is configured in Active/Active HA mode.
+The virtual services can be spanned across multiple service engines if the associated SE group is configured in Active/Active HA mode.
 A service engine can belong to only one SE group at a time.

-IP address allocation for virtual services can be over DHCP or through NSX Advanced Load Balancer in-built IPAM functionality.
+IP address allocation for virtual services can be over DHCP or through the in-built IPAM functionality of NSX Advanced Load Balancer .
 The VIP networks created or configured in NSX Advanced Load Balancer are associated with the IPAM profile.

 ## Network Architecture

-For the deployment of Tanzu Kubernetes Grid in the VMware NSX environment, it is required to build separate networks for the Tanzu Kubernetes Grid management cluster and workload clusters, NSX Advanced Load Balancer management, and cluster-VIP network for control plane HA.
+For the deployment of Tanzu Kubernetes Grid in the VMware NSX-T environment, it is required to build separate networks for the Tanzu Kubernetes Grid management cluster and workload clusters, NSX Advanced Load Balancer management, and cluster-VIP network for control plane HA.

 The network reference design can be mapped into this general framework.